juji/PHP-image-service/README.md

 PHP Image Service
 =================

-Is a PHP server for serving, resizing images at run-time.<br />
+Is a PHP server for serving and resizing images on the fly.<br />
 It also adds filtering capabilities like instagram.

 <br />